ermongroup/PatchDrop/README.md

 You can cite our paper as:
 ```
-@article{uzkent2020learning,
+@inproceedings{uzkent2020learning,
-  title={Learning When and Where to Zoom with Deep Reinforcement Learning},
+  title={Learning when and where to zoom with deep reinforcement learning},
   author={Uzkent, Burak and Ermon, Stefano},
-  journal={arXiv preprint arXiv:2003.00425},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={12345--12354},
   year={2020}
 }
 ```